This page contains information and advice about the Israel-Hamas conflict and situation in Gaza.

 The Ministry of Foreign Affairs and Trade has not received information indicating widespread diversion of aid in Gaza.
 The possibility of the diversion of aid remains a key risk in all humanitarian settings, especially in conflict settings, that we cannot fully discount.

-The looting of aid is occurring due to the sheer desperation of civilians and the fact that insufficient aid is entering Gaza.
+The looting of aid is occurring with some regularity due to the sheer desperation of civilians and the fact that insufficient aid is entering Gaza.
 This is not diversion.

 New Zealand has called on Israel to enable the conditions for the restoration of local law and order throughout Gaza and to meet its obligations in the protection of aid convoys.